holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 To upgrade your hApp written for Holochain 0.3, follow these steps:

 1. Check whether your `flake.nix` contains `github:holochain/holonix`.
 If it does, then you can continue to the next step.
 Otherwise it will contain `github:holochain/holochain`.
 If so, then follow the [Holonix upgrade guide](/resources/upgrade/upgrade-new-holonix/) to update to the newest Holonix command-line developer environment (we're not providing a 0.4 version of Holochain through the old Holonix).
 2. Update your `flake.nix` to use the 0.4 version of Holochain by changing the version number in the line `holonix.url = "github:holochain/holonix?ref=main-0.3"` from 0.3 to 0.4.
 This will take effect later when you enter a new Nix shell.
-It's important to update your Nix flake lock at this point, to ensure you benefit from the cache we provide:
+It's important to update your Nix flake lockfile  at this point, to ensure you benefit from the cache we provide:

     ```shell
     nix flake update && nix develop